 BS: Other than Natasha Berezhnaya, who are your favorite designers that you want to work with?

-PLL: I have a couple of other people, I have some other Chinese too.
-I also like another Thai lady and her name is Thunyatorn Cheng Ng.
-She’s very talented, the Thai woman, so I work together with her too.
+PLL: I have a couple of other people, some other Chinese too.
+I also like a Thai woman, Thunyatorn Cheng Ng.
+She’s very talented, so I work with her too.
 Natasha has a little bit more of a Western style, while Thunyatorn Cheng is very Eastern.
 So I go with both sides, because I kind of look in between.
-I have the Asian skin and hairstyle, but I have a Western body, so I can work with both sides, there is the Western I that I can wear, and the Eastern that I can wear too.
+I have the Asian skin and hair but a Western body, so I can work with both sides, I can wear Western and Eastern.

 Thunyatorn Cheng Ng runway looks.

-BS: Yeah, now that we have the option to wear both of them, as a more global world, everyone should start wearing things from all over.
+BS: Yeah, now that we have the option to wear both of them, as a more global world, everyone should start wearing things from all over the world.

-PLL: Yeah that’s another thing, I was gonna tell you, because you are more like a fashion magazine, I think that the designers nowadays, in the Western countries, they should really be aware of the Eastern impact.
-They could make a hit, if they can do some cross-cultural things very well.
-You may see, there are a lot of like big brands, companies like LV, H&M, they are now starting to sell in all countries, in China, they are trying to add little things as an Eastern touch, but it’s gotta be more.
+PLL: Yeah that’s another thing, I was gonna tell you, because you are more like a fashion magazine, I think that the designers nowadays, in the Western countries, should really be aware of the Eastern impact.
+They can make a hit if they can do some cross-cultural things very well.
+You may see a lot of big brands, like Louis Vuitton and H&M, starting to sell in all countries, and in China, they are trying to add little things as an Eastern touch, but it’s gotta be more.
 This is just the beginning.
-The Eastern impact is going be big in the next ten, twenty years.
-So, whoever is gonna catch this tide will be on the top of the world, whoever is gonna do it first is gonna be a pioneer, that’s what I think too.
-They should consider it, they will make themselves very outstanding if they do some Eastern part, but the key is how to make the harmony, how to make it very organically.
+The Eastern impact is going to be big in the next ten, twenty years.
+So whoever catches this tide will be on the top of the world, whoever does it first is gonna be a pioneer, that’s what I think too.
+They should consider it, they will make themselves outstanding if they do some Eastern part, but the key is how to achieve the harmony, how to make it organic.
 You cannot be too Eastern or too Western, you have to do the right combination, mix them together and make it beautiful.

 BS: What is Moon Goddess about?
 When can people see the Broadway show and the film?

 PLL: Oh, Moon Goddess?
-Moon Goddess is about the first love story in the Chinese mythology, the moon goddess’s name is Chang’e.
-Chang’e is the most beautiful woman in Chinese history, and Chang’e is also the moon goddess.
+Moon Goddess, which I wrote based on the Chinese fairy tale, is about the first love story in the Chinese mythology.
+The moon goddess’s name is Chang’e.
+Chang’e is the most beautiful woman in Chinese history.
 This is also the story of the Moon Festival.
-A lot of people know about the Moon Festival, but they don’t know what the story is, and they also know how to eat moon cakes, but people say “Hey, where do the moon cakes come from?”
-The Chinese moon goddess is the like the one in Greek culture, they have a moon goddess too.
-The story is similar, but it’s different.
-Moon Goddess is about her life story with the hero Yi.
-There were supposed to be ten suns before, and the hero shoots nine suns and now there’s only one sun left, so in the Chinese mythology it’s a new miracle, and it’s a new door for the Western people to know and learn about Chinese culture.
-If you see, for any culture, when you bring the culture to an international level, you always start with mythology: the Greek, the Middle Eastern, the Indian, all the people.
+A lot of people know about the Moon Festival, but they don’t know the story behind it.
+They also know how to eat moon cakes, but they say “Hey, where do the moon cakes come from?”
+The Chinese moon goddess is the like the one in Greek culture, Seléne; the story is similar, but it’s different.
+Moon Goddess is about her life story with her husband, the hero Yi.
+There were supposed to be ten suns before, and the hero shoots nine suns and now there is only one left, so in the Chinese mythology it’s a new miracle, and it’s a new door for Western people to learn about Chinese culture.
+For any culture, when you bring the culture to an international level, you should always start with mythology: the Greek, the Middle Eastern, the Indian, all the people.
 If you need to open the door, you have to open the door to the rest of the world with mythology.
-So that is why I wrote mythology.
-I wrote five mythology books already, that I want to release one by one.
-So, now I’m working on Moon Goddess.
-I have several people — professional, musical, Broadway producers, theater producers, movie producers – I’m associating with them, and they’re trying to fund Moon Goddess, and it will be a joint venture from them, from China and the United States.
-And hopefully this musical movie is going to be out very soon.
+That is why I wrote mythology.
+I have written five mythology books already, that I want to release one by one.
+I am working with several people — music professionals, Broadway and theater producers, movie producers – to fund Moon Goddess, and it will be a joint venture between China and the United States.
+Hopefully this musical movie is going to be out very soon.
 Maybe we should make it animation.
-I’m still working together with my professional team to make a decision, we’re doing research and making decisions on stuff like the different steps: animation, then the musical movie, and then the Broadway show.
+I’m still working with my professional team to make a decision, we’re doing research and making decisions on the different steps: animation, then the musical movie, and then the Broadway show.
 But this is a new thing.
 China has the longest history, five thousand years, and they created a mass of information for the Eastern cultures.
-So most of Eastern, Asia-Pacific culture is based on the Chinese culture.
+So most of the Eastern, Asia-Pacific cultures are based on the Chinese culture.
 So can you imagine if you guys never even knew about China?
 There’s a lot of information, a lot of potential.

 Princess Long Long at Cannes.

-BS: And, even now, Han Chinese is the largest ethnic group in the world, so yeah, we should know.
+BS: And even now, Han Chinese is the most populous ethnic group in the world, so yeah, we should know!
 Tell me about your foundation.
 What does it do, and how can people find out more?

-PLL: My family fund organization is working together with the UN too.
-We majorly help and support all the sustainable development goals, which are seventeen goals for the United Nations.
-We are helping, doing anything we can, to help them and support the global goals.
-I mainly work on cultural diplomacy, world peace, culture and the arts, the creative economy, but then we have different partners.
-My family, my cousins, they are working on education, cultural exchange, exchange students, and we’re working on some technology projects too.
+PLL: My family fund organization is working with the UN too.
+We help and support all of the seventeen Sustainable Development Goals of the United Nations.
+We are helping, doing anything we can, to support the global goals.
+I mainly work on cultural diplomacy, world peace, culture and the arts, and the creative economy, but then we have different partners.
+My family, my cousins, are working on education, cultural exchange, and exchange students, and we’re working on some technology projects too.
 My other partner is handling that.

 Princess Long Long at New Jersey Fashion Week.

-Princess Long Long at the Crown Prince of Italy’s masquerade ball.
+Princess Long Long at the World Fashion Parade.

 BS: You are descended from the Yanqi kingdom.
 What is the legacy of Yanqi today?

-PLL: Yeah, I am a direct descendant of Yanqi, it is a little country on the Silk Road, but it was conquered two times, one time was in the Tang Dynasty and another time was in the Qing Dynasty.
-So, I’m part of a direct line from the country, the Dragon Family, my family, are direct descendants from the Yanqi country.
-Yanqi, it’s very interesting, they are people who are very, very famous in culture and arts, very spiritual people.
+PLL: Yes, I am a direct descendant of Yanqi.
+It was the first country from the East on the Silk Road, but it was conquered twice, during the Tang Dynasty and the Qing Dynasty.
+The ruler of the country was the Dragon Family, “Long” in Chinese.
+Yanqi, it’s very interesting, they are people who are very, very famous in culture and the arts, very spiritual people.
 You know, Yanqi is the same pronunciation as the red, what do you call that, the red powder you put on your cheeks?

 BS: Oh, blush?

 PLL: Blush!
-Yes, blush in Chinese is called yanqi, so the Yanqi country name is taking over by yanqi, because we created it.
-We created blush a long time ago, because all the women in that country, they liked to make themselves very beautiful, and they made blush.
-They made blush, and then in turn it became a commodity, going over into China, down the Silk Road, other places, and the Chinese didn’t know what it was, so they called it yanqi.
-In Chinese they call it yanqi, the same pronunciation as the country.
+Yes, blush in Chinese is called yanqi, so the Yanqi country name is taking over with yanqi, because we created it.
+We created blush a long time ago, because all the women in that country liked to make themselves very beautiful.
+They made blush, and then in turn it became a commodity, going over into China and down the Silk Road to other places, and the Chinese didn’t know what it was, so they called it yanqi, the same pronunciation as the country.
 These people are also very good in entertainment, they sing, they dance, they are composers, they are very spiritual.
-We are also the ones who transferred Buddhism from India to China, and we also brought the dragon image to India.
-You know my name means dragon, Long means Dragon, so we created the dragon image, and then we brought it.
+We are also the ones who transferred Buddhism from India to China, and we brought the dragon image to India.
+You know my name Long means dragon, so we created the dragon image.
 I’m not sure when we created the image, but we are the ones who brought the dragon image to North India.
-As for the Yanqi legacy of today, Yanqi became part of Xinjiang Province.
-It’s beautiful, it’s peaceful, it’s beside the lake, it’s called Bosten Lake.
-There’s nothing really going on over there.
-We call it a zone, a developing zone.
-But they still keep the name Yanqi.
-As you know they have several names, the Western people called it different names.
+As for the Yanqi legacy of today, Yanqi became Xinjiang Yanqi Economic Zone.
+It’s beautiful, it’s peaceful, it’s beside the lake, Bosten Lake.
+We call it a developing zone.
+But they still kept the name Yanqi.

 BS: What advice would you give to people aspiring to a career in a creative profession?

-BS: Yeah, they think it’s two opposite things.
-You know, creativity and business.
+BS: Yeah, they think creativity and business are two opposite things.

-PLL: No, unfortunately if you want to, if you really want to become successful, you know, you need to do everything.
-Especially the business parts, you have to know how to build agreements, even though you have agents, but most agents sometimes take advantage of you.
+PLL: No, unfortunately, if you really want to become successful, you need to do everything.
+Especially the business parts, you have to know how to build agreements, even though you have agents, because most agents try to take advantage of you.
 So you need to know how to protect yourself.
 The biggest problem for artists is that they don’t know how to protect themselves.
-And then that’s the next thing I’m going to do, is to create a foundation with my auntie together.
+And then that’s the next thing I’m going to do, is to create a foundation with my auntie.
 I want to have a foundation to protect the artists.
 Because I see all the sadness, I feel bad that they get taken advantage of.
 I myself have been taken advantage of by people too, so I can’t imagine how many artists get taken advantage of, it’s a sad thing.
 It’s very sad, however, this is a reality, because most of the people we hear about, and I’m not saying there aren’t good people, but most only care about money.
-Some of these people are sincere, they take the artist into consideration, but still, 80 percent of people don’t, so you need to know, you have to be strong, to learn how to protect yourself.
+Some of these people are sincere, they take the artist into consideration, but still, 80 percent of people don’t.
+So you need to know that, you have to be strong, to learn how to protect yourself.
 You know what I mean?
-Our society cannot be completely successful, because the artist is not at the top.
+Our society cannot be completely successful the way it is because the artist is not at the top.
 The ideal society is one where you have beautiful people cultivating the beautiful parts, and they are closest to the gods, they cannot be brutalized.
 They are not supposed to be brutalized.

-Princess Long Long performing at the Kaufman Music Center.
+Princess Long Long performing at the Kaufman Music Center, New York City